renalmri-org/website.github.io/_pages/contribution.md

 ![](/assets/images/step4.png)

 ## Step 5.
 Make the changes you want to the file, using the editor.
 The editor supports syntax highlighting for many different programming languages, so it should be easy to see what you're doing.
+- The texts of the website are written in Markdown syntax, alternatively HTML can be used.
+[Here](#syntax) you can find a short overview of the Markdown syntax.

 - We now add the text "My first commit to GitHub".